Be Fertility Aware

 There might also be a place in sex education for discussing what age to have babies.
 The ideal might be to have children before the age of 35, but people’s lives don’t always work that way and the decline in fertility after the age of 35 may have been overstated if the abortion rates for those aged 35 and over are anything to go by[ii].
 A more realistic and helpful message might be to encourage women to aim to complete their families by the age of 40[iv].

-Some people think that because I’m a fertility awareness practitioner I must have a secret plot to persuade the entire world to use fertility awareness based contraception.
-The truth is that I just want women to be happy with their method of contraception, and to have a proper choice.
+I am a fertility awareness practitioner but I do not believe everyone should use fertility awareness based contraception.
+I just want women to be happy with their method of contraception, and to have a proper choice.

 Different contraceptive methods suit different people at different times in their life.
 Choice isn't just about getting people to use the methods that we find acceptable.